Vintageinfo – All About Vintage Lighting

 Manufacturer: Fog & Mørup A/S, Copenhagen, Denmark.

-Other versions: The Fog & Mørup Optima desk lamp exists in several colours.
-Wall, pendant and floor lamps were also made.
-The big pendant lamp can be found over here.
-The small pendant lamp version over here.
+Other versions: The Fog & Mørup Optima desk lamp was made in several colours.
+The series also included wall, pendant and floor lamps.
+The large pendant version can be found here.
+The small pendant version can be found here.

-The Optima pendant lamp and how it was created is described in the book Danish Lights – 1920 to Now on page 130.
+The creation of the Optima pendant lamp is described in the book Danish Lights – 1920 to Now on page 130.

 Hans Due

-For Fog & Mørup he designed the Optima lamp series, the Phister lamp, and the Formel lamp series.
+For Fog & Mørup, he designed the Optima series, the Phister lamp and the Formel series.

 Fog & Mørup